isomerpages/isomerpages-isomergovsg/_get-started/01-about.md

 If you have specific queries regarding im8 compliance, please contact any of the isomer team members and we'll help you address them.

+### In line with Singapore Government Design System

+Our site templates are designed based on the components found on the [Singapore Government Design System](https://designsystem.tech.gov.sg).
+If you choose to build a site on your own, you can still refer to the UI components found on their site.

+*Note that the current components may not be up to date with the latest SGDS.*

 ### Have questions?

 You can refer to our [FAQ](/faq/) for a list of commonly asked questions or you may also write in to us through [this contact form](https://go.gov.sg/isomer-contact).